 What is Work–Study?

-Work–Study is need–based.
-It is the part of your financial aid award that provides an opportunity to earn money with a part–time job on campus to help pay for your living costs at college.
+Work–Study is need–based federal aid that provides an opportunity to earn money through a part–time job on campus.
+Federal Work-Study funding helps students pay for living costs while attending college.

 The amount of the award listed as Work–Study is not given to you along with your other financial aid disbursements.
 The Work–Study amount offered is what you can earn through a job on campus, receiving a paycheck once a month for the hours you work.